13 15 15Call

 This situation is more common than you might think.
 Like Mary, many people simply don’t know what policies they have, and don’t know where to start looking, especially if they’re coping with an illness or injury.
 If you need help, one of our TPD claims specialists can check your super funds for you and tell you how much you can claim.
 It’s a free service.

-Do I have TPD insurance in my super, and do I qualify for a disability payout?
+Do I have TPD insurance in my super, and do I qualify for a TPD payout?

 Your superannuation member statements will indicate what insurance cover is included in your super, and the insured benefit amount.
 If you’re not sure, we offer a free service to check for you.